MarkLee131/Static-Analyzer-Research/README.md

-# StaticAnalyzerResearch
+# Static Analyzer Research

 A (hopefully comprehensive and systematic) collection of research papers on static analyzers, including analyzing, testing, and verifying static analyzers.

-Feel free to make contribution to this repository (e.g., adding new papers) by open issues or pull requests.
+Feel free to make a contribution to this repository (e.g., adding new papers) by opening issues or pull requests.

 ## Table of Contents